nzquail/RedeemingCommunitiesBlog/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Using redemptive approaches"
+title = "Transforming Lives, One By One"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 # hero_media = "hero-academic.png"